MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab04_Seting_up_and_using_purchase_approval_workflow.md

     2. Close the **General Ledger Setup** page.

-    3. Select the search for page icon in the top-right corner of the page, enter **User Setup**, and then choose the related link.
+    3. Select the Search icon in the top-right corner of the page, enter `User Setup` and then choose the related link.

     4. In the **User Setup** page, select **+ New**.